celesteOS/os-installer/README.md

+# This repo is a mirror of https://gitlab.gnome.org/p3732/os-installer, with some modifications like string modifications and UI fixes.
 A simple operating system installer, intended to be used with live install systems.
 It provides a GNOME Adwaita-style interface for:
 * Bootstrapping: Language, keyboard, internet connection, disk selection, user configuration